-The EPOS Multi-scale laboratories community will meet in Barcelona on October 4th-6th, 2018, to discuss the outcomes of the
+The EPOS Multi-scale laboratories community will meet in Barcelona on November 21st-23rd, 2018, to discuss the outcomes of the

-TCS Multi-scale laboratories facilities are accessible to researchers and research teams across Europe, creating new opportunities for synergy, collaboration and innovation, in a framework of trans-national access rules.
+TCS Multi-scale laboratories facilities are accessible to researchers and research teams, creating new opportunities for synergy, collaboration and innovation, in a framework of trans-national access rules.

 Transnational Access to the TCS Multi-scale laboratories facilities

-The second call for TNA to EPOS Multi-scale laboratories facilities is now open!
+The third call for TNA to EPOS Multi-scale laboratories facilities is now open!

-As part of a pilot study of the EPOS Trans-National Access activities, the TCS Multi-scale laboratories is offering access to 22 facilities across Europe.
+As part of the EPOS Trans-National Access activities, the TCS Multi-scale laboratories is offering access to 38 facilities across Europe.

-Access to European solid Earth Science facilities (analogue modelling facilities, rock/melt deformation facilities, paleomagnetism facilities and analytical & microscopy facilities) will be available as physical access or remote service (sample analysis).
+Access to European solid Earth Science facilities (analogue modelling facilities, rock/melt experimental facilities, paleomagnetism facilities and analytical & microscopy facilities) will be available as physical access or remote service (sample analysis).

 During this period, proposals can be submitted at any time.

-Please note that the type of access (physical access/remote service) and the type of financial support for users (lab costs, financial support for user travel and accommodation) varies for different facilities and installations and it is specified in the tables listing the facilities available for TNA.
+Please note that the type of access (physical access/remote service) and the type of financial support for users (lab costs, financial support for user travel and accommodation) varies for different facilities and installations, which is specified in the tables listing the lab facilities available for TNA.

 We advise potential users to contact the facility before submitting a proposal for TNA to discuss availability and terms for access.